neha-yadav2485/unifyd-fashion-website/README.md

 3. Make your changes
 4. Submit a Pull Request

+## 🔒 Code Access
+This repository is publicly viewable.
+Contributions are welcome via forks and pull requests.

 ## 📌 Note
 This is a frontend-only project.
 Backend integration can be added in the future.